 An adventurer with a yearning to explore the inaccessible, misty world of magic hears a tale of a door that opens onto that world, located in a lost city...

-A life simulation with space and RPG elements?
-This is the proposal of the this project, made by a single passioned gamer and aiming to deliver an unique...
+An anime life simulation with space and RPG elements?
+This is the proposal of the this project, made by a single passioned gamer and aiming to deliver...

 Multiplayer-focused arena third-person shooter (TPS) game.